MRBlach/js-form/README.md

 <img src="images/viewports.png">

-Here is a working live demonstration: https://mrblach.github.io/js-form/
+Here is a working live [demonstration](https://mrblach.github.io/js-form/)

 ### Steps To Execute This App
 - Download the entire code